-In the event of a fault the slaves automatically transmit a fault report (emergency message).
+If a fault occurs, the slaves automatically transmit a fault report (emergency message).

-For the functions of the network management, the methods and NMT telegrams (network management telegrams) defined according to CAN open (CiA DS 301) are used.
+For the functions of the network management, the methods and NMT telegrams (network management telegrams) defined according to CANopen (CiA DS 301) are used.

 4.7.1 SDO channels (parameter data)